Intro

 Solutions found:

-During a new deep dive interview on the business side, we had some impressions and what the client has as a goal:
+During a new deep dive interview on the business side, I had some impressions and what the client has as a goal:

 • The bicycles that sell the most in the store are mountain bikes.